usdigitalresponse/univaf/docs/incidents/2021-06-29--actions-budget-terraform-state.md

     - Turn actions back on for this project. **(Done as of 2021-06-30)**
     - Raise need for USDR to develop real budgeting, plans, and response process around usage of paid GitHub features.
 (Actually developing those is outside the scope of this project.)

-- Document how to build manually.
+- Document how to build manually ([#294][issue-294]).

-- Document how to deploy manually without Terraform.
+- Document how to reset Terraform Cloud state ([#295][issue-295]).

 - Articulate a process for planning and handling Terraform changes that require out-of-band work to change production.
-This process should avoid having configuration files and Terraform state out-of-sync for extended periods of time, and ensure that team members are notified about situation ahead of time.
+This process should avoid having configuration files and Terraform state out-of-sync for extended periods of time, and ensure that team members are notified about situation ahead of time ([#296][issue-296]).

 ## Responders